 The Corporation elected the fair value option for certain portfolios of collateralized agreements and financings.
+The election was made as the particular portfolios are risk-managed and reported for internal purposes on a mark-to-market basis.
 Such collateralized agreements and financing are generally valued based on inputs with reasonable levels of price transparency and are generally classified within Level 2 of the fair value hierarchy.
 Fair value is derived using valuation techniques whereby future cash flows are discounted at the appropriate risk-adjusted discount rate.
 The risk-adjusted discount rate includes the consideration of the collateral received or pledged in the transaction.
 Where the risk-adjusted discount rate is not observable or readily available (primarily for long-dated repurchase agreements), a proxy discount rate may be used in the valuation.

-The following are the different types of the Corporation's financial instruments and their related classification in the fair value hierarchy:
+The following are the different types of the Corporation's financial instruments owned and sold and their related classification in the fair value hierarchy: